 CONCEPT PLAN.
-The development plan for one or more lots on which that are shown shows the existing and proposed conditions of the development, including lot lines; landscaping; open spaces; means of ingress, egress, and circulation; berms, buffer~~Buffer Yards~~, and screening devices; surrounding roadways; basic drainage information; and any other information that reasonably may be required in order that so an informed decision can be made by the approving authority~~City~~.
+The development plan for one or more lots that shows the existing and proposed conditions of the development, including lot lines; landscaping; open spaces; means of ingress, egress, and circulation; berms, Buffer Yards, and screening devices; surrounding roadways; basic drainage information; and any other information required so an informed decision can be made by the City.

 CONDITIONAL USE.
-A use which that requires an application to be filed with the city which is processed in the same manner as a zoning application a variance from an existing ordinance as approved through a formal application process.
+A use that requires a variance from an existing ordinance as approved through a formal application process.